catalin-podariu/gopro_hero5_black_timelapse/README.md

 ### **Sending updates**
-Once a photo is taken, the script switches to your router wifi (`SEND_UPDATE`), synchronizes the system time, and sends a status push to PushBullet, then it saves the state and then switches back to the GoPro wifi (`WAITING`).
+Once a photo is taken, the script switches to your router wifi (`SEND_UPDATE`), synchronizes the system time, and sends a status push to user, saves the state and then switches back to the GoPro wifi (`WAITING`) to keep it alive.

 ### **Error handling**
-If there is a file missing, or we get (mostly) any other error, the script doesn't fail.
+If there is a file missing, we can't sync the time.. or we get (mostly) any other error, the script doesn't fail.
 BUT!
 If we can't connect to the GoPro wifi.. which is the most important thing, the script goes to `ERROR` where retries a few times, and if it is still failing.. it goes into `OFFLINE_ALERT`.
 This means it sends push notifications every twenty minutes, until connectivity is restored.
-But this means user intervention is needed.
+But this needs user intervention.
 Unfortunately, the GoPro can't be 'restarted'.
-Or, not in any way I tried so far. *So, if you're going to use this script, you need to be aware of this!*
+Or, I couldn't find a way to do this. <br>*So, if you're going to use this script, you need to be aware of this!*

 ### **systemd**
 A systemd unit file `timelapse.service` runs this script at boot.
 Beware of permissions and all that.